a-sh-dev/mern_diy_grooming/README.md

 # DIY Grooming

-Coder Academy FX1 Melbourne 2021 final project –– a team collaboration project to create a full-stack web application.
+Coder Academy FX1 Melbourne 2021 final project –– a team collaboration to create a full-stack web application.

 ### About the project

 The Notting Hill neighbourhood management approached us to help them create an online blog dedicated to dog owners in the community.

-The online blog will be a platform to share and find step-by-step DIY dog grooming instructions.
+The online blog is a platform to share and find step-by-step DIY dog grooming instructions.
 The Notting Hill neighbourhood community and anyone interested in DIY dog grooming can access the blog.
-Additionally, professional groomers can also register and share their tips and tricks.
-Furthermore, promote their services and be contacted when their service is needed.
+Additionally, professional groomers can contribute and promote their services, and when needed, registered users can then contact them through the blog.

-<sub> &darr;  Please check part a for more information about the project and planning process.</sub>
+<sub> &darr;  Please check Part A for more information about the project and planning process.</sub>

 ---

+### Workflow

-Utilising the GitHub organisation, 🏛 [DIY Grooming](https://github.com/DIYGrooming), the project is managed into separate repositories (micro-sites), which serves the whole full-stack project better as team collaboration.
+We utilised the GitHub organisation to create a central 💦🐩✨ [DIY Grooming](https://github.com/DIYGrooming) repository for our team workflow.
+As a result, all members have access to better manage the separate sub-repositories (micro-sites) and help organise the full-stack project for team collaboration.

 Part A
 ------